-Private Leon Maton served with 1st Battalion, 2nd Brigade of the Belgian Army.
-He was born in Brussels.
-At his time of death, his home was given as 43 Rue De La Croix De Pierre, St Gilles, Brussels.
+Private Leon Maton served in 1st Battalion, 2nd Brigade, Belgian Infantry during World War Two.
+At his time of death in Northern Ireland, his home address was 43 Rue De La Croix De Pierre, St. Gilles, Brussels, Belgium.

-Leon Maton was buried four days later on 13th March 1945.
-He was first buried in the Glenalina Extension, Section CS, Grave 93 of Belfast City Cemetery, Belfast, Co.
+His grave was in Glenalina Extension, Section CS, Grave 93 of Belfast City Cemetery, Belfast, Co.
 Antrim.
-On 8th October 1949, he was repatriated to a cemetery in Belgium.
+On 8th October 1949, Belgian authorities repatriated Maton’s body to a cemetery in Belgium.